-It was banned by the United States Food and Drug Administration after someone died from eating it.
-And the ingredients have been found by researchers to be potentially dangerous (more on that below).
+It was banned by the United States Food and Drug Administration after someone died from eating it, and the ingredients have been found by researchers to be potentially dangerous (more on that below).

 Having said that, it’s still a popular product in a few communities around the world, where some men swear by its potency.

-So in this Jamaican Stone review, I’ll cover both my experience using it and some useful background information about the safety concerns.
+In this Jamaican Stone review, I’ll cover both my experience using it and some useful background information about the safety concerns.

 What is Jamaican Stone?

 Jamaican Stone is sold as a sexual performance enhancer.
 It’s said to be harvested from the tree sap of a tree native to Jamaica and some other Caribbean Islands.